1999 Russian apartment bombings

-The Russian apartment bombings were a series of explosions that hit four apartment blocks in the Russian cities of Buynaksk, Moscow and Volgodonsk in September 1999, killing more than 300, injuring more than 1,000, and spreading a wave of fear across the country.
+In September 1999, a series of explosions hit four apartment blocks in the Russian cities of Buynaksk, Moscow, and Volgodonsk, killing more than 300, injuring more than 1,000, and spreading a wave of fear across the country.
 The bombings, together with the Invasion of Dagestan, triggered the Second Chechen War.
 The handling of the crisis by Vladimir Putin, who was prime minister at the time, boosted his popularity greatly and helped him attain the presidency within a few months.

-The blasts hit Buynaksk on 4 September and in Moscow on 9 and 13 September.
-On 13 September, Russian Duma speaker Gennadiy Seleznyov made an announcement in the Duma about receiving a report that another bombing had just happened in the city of Volgodonsk.
-A bombing did indeed happen in Volgodonsk, but only three days later, on 16 September.
+The blasts hit Buynaksk on 4 September and Moscow on 9 and 13 September.
+Another bombing happened in Volgodonsk on 16 September.
 Chechen militants were blamed for the bombings, but denied responsibility, along with Chechen president Aslan Maskhadov.

 A suspicious device resembling those used in the bombings was found and defused in an apartment block in the Russian city of Ryazan on 22 September.
-On 23 September, Vladimir Putin praised the vigilance of the inhabitants of Ryazan and ordered the air bombing of Grozny, which marked the beginning of the Second Chechen War.
-Three FSB agents who had planted the devices at Ryazan were arrested by the local police.
-The next day, FSB director Nikolay Patrushev announced that the incident in Ryazan had been an anti-terror drill and the device found there contained only sugar.
+On 23 September, Vladimir Putin even praised the vigilance of the inhabitants of Ryazan and ordered the air bombing of Grozny, which marked the beginning of the Second Chechen War.
+Three Russian Federal Security Service (FSB) agents who had planted the devices at Ryazan were arrested by the local police.
+The next day, FSB director Nikolai Patrushev announced that the incident in Ryazan had been an anti-terror drill and the device found there contained only sugar, and freed the FSB agents involved.